How Assurance and Verification Help Your Sustainability Efforts

 Third party assurance and verification providers ensure your reports – both financial and non-financial – are of the highest quality and accuracy.
 These processes can also improve your benchmarking performance.

 Having your reports are assured or verified can increase your scores with both GRESB and CDP.
-GRESB provides additional points for having your energy, GHG, water, and waste data assured or verified.
+GRESB provides additional points for having your energy, GHG, water, and waste data assured or verified; as of the 2019 Assessment, GRESB assigns the same points for assurance and verification (even though the processes are different).
 For CDP, the verification or assurance of both Scope 1 and Scope 2 emissions is mandatory in order to achieve A-List status.

 The Next Step: Investment Grade Certification